 Our favourite is Stocard, which allows you to scan the barcode of each of your cards which you can then use at the till.
 The app also shows your deals and offers that are on offer for the cards that you have.

-If you have an unexpected cost, My Financial Broker offer quick cash loans for emergencies.
+If you have an unexpected cost, My Financial Broker can help you find quick cash loans for emergencies.